Do I Pay the Attorneys as a Member of a Class Action?

 If you are considering joining a class action lawsuit in New Jersey, you may have questions about who will pay the legal costs—as the last thing a plaintiff wants is an unexpected bill.

 “In terms of class actions, there’s typically not a plaintiff that comes to you; you have a class representative,” says Esther Berezofsky, a class action/mass torts attorney at Motley Rice in Cherry Hill.
-“We explain to class representatives that the fees are contingent on the success of the case.
+“We explain to class representatives that the fees are contingent on the case’s success.
 That’s true with mass torts as well.”

 Class Action Lawsuits are Typically Contingency Fee Cases